DLC86/NAM-Oversampler/README.md

 - 16x
 - 32x

-It also includes selectable anti-alias filter phase modes:
+It also includes selectable anti-alias filter phase modes, separate for realtime and offline rendering:

+- Min Phase IIR (0.8 ms latency)
-- Min Phase (0.7 ms latency)
+- Min Phase FIR (0.8 ms latency)
+- Polyphase FIR (3.5 ms latency)
-- Linear Phase (4.7 ms latency)
+- Linear Phase (3.5 ms latency)

+## Pre/post EQ

+This fork adds a switch to move the EQ pre or post NAM.

+## Stereo processing

+This fork adds a little button (below the input gain control) to choose between mono and stereo processing.
+For the moment it just uses the same NAM model and IR for both channels, but in the future I'll add the possibility to load two different models and IRs.

 ## Noise gate position